tcassar-diss/report/plan.md

 - Attacker does not already have root access

 #### Threat Model
-- Attacker has compromised the protected process and has an (R)CE exploit.
+- Attacker has compromised the protected process and has an RCE exploit.
-- The attacker decides to run code on the system which uses system calls.
+- The attacker decides to run malicious code on the system which uses system calls.

 ### User configuration
 - launch vs attach